 - The right, if possible, to claim unemployment compensation and severance pay

 - COBRA insurance – the right to continue your company health insurance – usually for a year and a half – provided you pay the premiums.
 Work insurance premiums are usually lower than getting insurance on your own

-- Tax considerations such as adjusting the payment for a year when you’re in a lower tax bracket or trading of the severance pay for a non-taxable benefit
+- Tax considerations such as adjusting the payment for a year when you’re in a lower tax bracket or trading off the severance pay for a non-taxable benefit

-Additionally, a skilled San Diego lawyer will work to protect any severance pay or retirement benefits if the company goes out of business
+Additionally, a skilled San Diego lawyer may work to protect any severance pay or retirement benefits if the company goes out of business

 Contact our San Diego employee rights lawyers for a thorough review or your severance pay package

 We have been fighting for employees throughout California for more than 40 years.
 Stephen Danz & Associates works towards achieving just settlements.
 We only recommend going to court if it is in your best interest.
 Most severance disputes are settled without going to trial – on a partial or full contingency basis.
 If we don’t improve your package, you may owe us nothing.
 There are major tax advantages to a well-structured settlement (always consult with your tax advisor)

 Our lawyers are sophisticated severance negotiators.
 We understand both state and federal law and we welcome the opportunity to discuss your case with you.

 To understand your rights, contact Stephen Danz & Associates at (877)789-9707 before you sign any papers or accept any payments.
 Se habla espanol.